-Alexander Archipelago wolves are only found in the ancient old-growth forests of southeastern Alaska — and they are already losing too much critically important habitat in the Tongass National Forest to logging.
+Bears, rare wolves and salmon depend on the ancient old-growth forests of southeastern Alaska — and they are already losing too much critically important habitat in the Tongass National Forest to logging.

-With fewer than 1,000 of these rare wolves left, we have a choice: Stay silent and allow the Tongass to be carved up by roads and cut down by logging companies.
-Or we can speak out for Alexander Archipelago wolves and tell the U.S. Forest Service to keep the Tongass protected for wildlife.
+We have a choice: Stay silent and allow the Tongass to be carved up by roads and cut down by logging companies.
+Or we can speak out for bears, rare wolves and salmon and tell the U.S. Forest Service to keep the Tongass protected for wildlife.
 Please add your personal message!

 All fields are required.